Forestbriggs/my-react-app-template/README.md

 ```

 Make sure to replace ```<new-project-name>```
-with your own projects name.
+with your own project name.

 ## How to set up / install